giraud/reasonml-idea-plugin/README.md

 - pair braces matcher
 - bucklescript compiler integration
 - reformat (by default, action is also mapped to `crtl alt shift R`)
-- Type annotation (* merlin)
+- Type annotation (* bs)
-- Completion (* merlin)

 _(*) See integration_

-This plugin offer a lightweight integration for Ocaml files, mainly syntax highlighting.
+This plugin offer a lightweight integration for Ocaml files.

 ## Screenshots

-Type annotations (linux only):
+Type annotations:

 ![type](docs/type.gif)